 Last week, the Centers for Disease Control (CDC) announced that Vitamin E acetate was found in all lung fluid samples of twenty-nine patients with EVALI, as part of an ongoing, multi-agency investigation into the vaping illness.
 Some experts speculated that harmful toxins might be produced when Vitamin E acetate (or other vape liquid ingredients) are super-heated during the vaping process.

-Vitamin E acetate is used as a “cutting agent” in vape cartridges to achieve correct volume of oil contained in each cart.
+Vitamin E acetate is used as a “cutting agent” in vape cartridges to achieve the correct volume of oil contained in each cart.
 The additive was found in all of the illicit cartridges tested; the counterfeit Kingpen had the least amount at just over thirty percent, while the Cereal Carts “Trix” flavored cartridge contained almost thirty seven percent of Vitamin E acetate.

 CannaSafe went on to say that while regulation of cutting agents would be helpful in preventing harm to vape users, consumer protection would also benefit from enforcement of clear labeling requirements.